 While volume is necessary for this classic combed back style, it’s a much more sedate take on a pompadour-style haircut and a fairly simple short style to execute and maintain each morning.

 Speaking of, the modern pompadour takes its inspiration from the classic Elvis-esque cuts of the 1950s, but with the opportunity for both texture and the use of softer products.

 You want something a bit more detailed than the classic French crop, which is defined by a long top, a blunt fringe, and typically very short backs and sides.
 A messy French crop is much more appealing for blokes and more adaptable.
 It’s basically the classic French crop, but instead, it is styled, usually with wax, to create shapes and angles that contrast rather than blend.
 This gives off a more youthful and laid-back vibe but isn’t as appropriate for men who receding hairlines who may not have that texture to play with.

 The classic French crop is better for thinning hair as it blends the top of the hair with a layered fringe to essentially push your hairline forward and give the appearance of more volume.

 Wavy Ivy League Cut

 Perfect for prim and proper gents who like their wavy short locks on top to be matched with sharp sides.
 Works well with angular jawlines and square faces.

-Now, check out our tried and tested hair products for men in 2021.
+Now, check out our tried and tested hair products for men.